- Home

 Allergy testing is advisable for those with signs and symptoms that are frequent and may include sneezing, skin allergies or breathing problems and especially where the cause is not well known.
 It is also appropriate for those who have a history of allergy in the family or any person with unknown chronic illness which may be associated with allergy.
 Both children and adults are eligible for these tests as long as they are healthy at the time of the test.

-The process begins with a thorough consultation with an allergist or dermatologist.
+Consultation with Doctor and Preparation for the Procedure The process begins with a thorough consultation with an allergist or dermatologist.
 The doctor reviews the patient’s medical history, symptoms, and lifestyle to identify possible triggers.
 Before testing, patients are typically advised to avoid antihistamines or medications that might interfere with results.
 The consultation ensures that the tests chosen are appropriate and safe for the individual’s condition.

 What’s Happening During the Procedure